-Israel is a well known scene of the worldwide stage for innovation, currently occupying the 5th place out of the top 60 most innovative countries in the world, according to the 2019 Bloomberg Innovation Index.
+Israel is a well-known scene of the worldwide stage for innovation, ranked 5th place in the top 60 most innovative countries in the world, according to the 2019 Bloomberg Innovation Index.
 A perhaps less known fact is that the Israeli medical device industry has greatly contributed to this success, as one of its most prolific industrial sectors when it comes to innovation.
-In the growing sector of medical devices, Israel is second only to the United States, totalling about 1,000 companies, with many new ones starting up every year.
+In the growing sector of medical devices, Israel is second only to the United States, totaling about 1,000 companies, with many new ones starting up every year.

 This progress has been consistently occurring in Israel, backed by both government as well as private investments.
 That’s why Israeli innovators have invented many of the world’s revolutionary medical devices available today.
 These innovative teams power through all the hurdles associated with research & development, bringing these concepts from idea to reality and turning them into functional, user-friendly, novel medical device products.

 Following are five facts that truly stand out and paint the picture of the current state of Israel’s medical device industry.

 Israel is considered to be amongst the world leaders in the field of medical devices.
 The total number of granted patents in the area of medical devices positions Israel at the first place in the world in patents per capita, and in the fourth place in terms of an absolute number of patents.

 This surge of innovation did not occur in a vacuum, as Israeli medical device companies have access to excellent startup support.
 Consider that new companies can operate within startup incubators, with as much as 100% of their total budget completely covered for the first 3 years of operation.
 To be a bit more specific, 85% of their total budget for that period is financed by the Israeli government, while the remaining 15% is funded by the startup incubator.